 - 1 egg or 1 flax egg (see above)

 - Place the flour and margarines into a large bowl and, using a knife or fork, mash the fats into the flour until you have fine breadcrumbs

 - Add the sugar and mix through if using

-- Add the egg to the mix and bring together to form a dough.
-If you need to, add a tiny bit of cold water to bring it together.
-I didn't need to but it will depend on the flour you use
+Add the egg to the mix and bring together to form a dough.
+If you need to, add a tiny bit of cold water or additional flour to bring it together into a dough.
+The flour blend you use along with the fat you use will affect this.

 - Wrap in cling film and chill for 20 minutes before using

 Nutrition facts are for guidance only.